datatrail-jhu/02_googlecloud/manuscript/07_slides.md

 ?
 Why don't you have to worry about saving your work with Google Slides?

 a) You don't want to save your work
-B) Google Slides exports to PowerPoint
+b) Google Slides exports to PowerPoint
-b) Google Slides allows for image import
+c) Google Slides allows for image import
-D) Google slides has AutoSave
+D) Google Slides has AutoSave

 {/quiz}